May 7, 2021

 'I want to keep living an active life'

 Posie Mansfield, 72, a retired EMT and former member of the National Ski Patrol living in Essex, has dealt with more than her share of health-related challenges.
 A bout with the MRSA superbug resulted in her left leg being amputated above the knee 10 years ago.
 But she said her experience with COVID-19 terrified her as much as anything else she has experienced — and made her eager to get vaccinated.
-In a recent interview, she shared her experience with Coverage.
+(Research has shown that vaccination is more effective at producing immunity than infection from COVID.)
+In a recent interview, Mansfield shared her experience with Coverage.

 It was the day after Christmas.
 I didn’t know it, but the week before, I had been exposed to someone who tested positive for COVID-19.
 I have asthma and when I woke up that day, I had a headache and trouble breathing.
 I couldn’t catch my breath, so I went to the ER.